MurhafSousli/ngx-wordpress/README.md

 ## Usage

-The library offers `WpCollection`   main services to access WP API and a helper module for common functions
+### Abstract

+The library offers the following services:

+ - `WpCollection` Service to get a collection of objects.
+ - `WpModel` Service to get a single object.
+ - `WpState` Service to get and set the library's configurations.

 ```
     WpCollection